WalkerCodeRanger/dfaMinimizationComparison/README.md

   * Function pointer `fn` types vs closure types `Fn`, `FnMut` and `FnOnce` are confusing.
 What is `FnBox`?
   * A type parameter `F : FnMut(X) -> Y` can be passed a closure by value or mutable reference.
 This is really unintuitive coming from other languages, and there is nothing about the type name that implies it would work that way
   * Result of assignment expression should work for types implementing `Copy`
+  * For a language focused on "Zero Cost Abstractions", there is no documentation on the performance impact of various language features and API calls

 #### Returning iterators
 In several places I wanted to return an iterator from a function (for example in `PartitionMarking.marked`).
 This is something I do quite commonly in C#.
 There appear to be several language limitations that are interacting poorly to make this very difficult.
 I can't honestly say I understand all the issues.
 However, there is discussion on stack overflow [here](http://stackoverflow.com/questions/31904842/return-a-map-iterator-which-is-using-a-closure-in-rust) and [here](http://stackoverflow.com/questions/27646925/how-do-i-return-a-filter-iterator-from-a-function).
 The accepted work around seems to be to return a `Box<Iterator<...>...>`.
 That of course introduces extra heap allocation and pointers.
 At first, I wasn't even able to get that solution working due to lifetime issues.
 I ended up `.collect()`ing the values into a `Vec<usize>` and returning that.
 Which is apparently a common though even uglier workaround.
 Eventually, I somehow got the lifetime issues worked out and am now using the box solution.
 It seems one of the [issues](https://github.com/rust-lang/rfcs/issues/518) is that there is no way to return an "abstract" type from a function.
 So it becomes necessary to return a very specific concrete type of iterator that then leaks information about the implementation of your function.
 There is an [RFC](https://github.com/Kimundi/rfcs/blob/function_output_type_parameters/text/0000-function_output_type_parameters.md) and [pull request](https://github.com/rust-lang/rfcs/pull/1305) on this.
 The other problem seems to revolve around the complexities of the lifetimes necessary for this to work.
 From my perspective, this is a huge hole in the functionality of the Rust language at this time.